-As of December 31, 2020, National had \$2.9 billion of debt service outstanding related to Puerto Rico.
-Puerto Rico may be unable or unwilling to pay their obligations as and when due, in which case National would be required to pay claims of unpaid principal and interest when due under its insurance policies, which could be material.
-On January 1, 2021, Puerto Rico defaulted on scheduled debt service for certain National insured bonds and as a result, National paid gross claims in the aggregate of \$51 million.
+As of December 31, 2021, National had 2.6 billion of debt service outstanding related to Puerto Rico.
+Since 2016, Puerto Rico has been unable or unwilling to pay its obligations as and when due, and National has been required to pay claims of unpaid principal and interest when due under its insurance policies as a consequence.
+Puerto Rico may continue to fail to make payments when due, which could cause National to make additional claims payments which could be material.
+During 2021, Puerto Rico defaulted on scheduled debt service for certain National insured bonds and National paid gross claims in the aggregate of \$277 million.
+On January 1, 2022, Puerto Rico also defaulted on scheduled debt service for certain National insured bonds and National paid gross claims in the aggregate of \$47 million.
 While National will seek to recover any claim payments it makes under its guarantees, there is no assurance that it will be able to recover such payments.
 To the extent that its claims payments are ultimately substantially greater than its claims recoveries, National would experience losses on those obligations, which could materially and adversely affect our business, financial condition and results of operations.